 Although creativity is considered an innate skill, research has shown creativity can and should be cultivated in the classroom.
 While creativity transcends traditional ideas to create new forms, methods, and interpretations, analytics are utilized to describe, predict, and improve business performance.
 These two competencies provide our students with a competitive advantage.

-You will have the opportunity to decide your electives according to your career aspirations.
+Students can choose electives according to their career aspirations.
 The USF Muma College of Business has strengths in business analytics and creativity that are woven into the core curriculum.
-In consultation with your academic advisor, you can choose a series of electives across a broad range of disciplines, or develop an emphasis in a given area.
+In consultation with an academic advisor, students can choose a series of electives across a broad range of disciplines, or develop an emphasis in a given area.
 Electives are available in the following disciplines:

 - Analytics & Business Intelligence